 Authenticating Redox APIs

-First, you plug in the API key and secret in the Redox dashboard.
-Then, when you send an authentication request with these values, we generate an access token for you that’s good for 5 minutes.
-The access token allows you to freely initiate requests and receive data back.
+You must authenticate your system with an API key and a secret value.
+We generate the secret value for you to use to prove your system’s identity to us.
+When you send an authentication request with the right secret value, we generate an access token that’s good for 5 minutes.
+The access token allows you to freely initiate requests (e.g., SEND or REQUEST message types).

 Using multiple keys

-We recommend having an API key and secret for each environment.
+We recommend having an API key and a secret value for each environment.
 For most organizations, this means having one per environment type (i.e., development, staging, production).

 You can create more than one API key for a given environment, though, depending on how you want to control access.
 It just depends on your organization’s security practices.
 For example, if two dev teams work in the same environment, it may be useful for each team to have a key and secret to work in their own context.